AAverin/JSUtils/README.md

 Welcome to JSUtils wiki page.

-JSUtils is a set of javascript utilities of various sorts that we written by me during my work on different projects.
+JSUtils is a set of javascript utilities of various sorts that were written by me during my work on different projects.

 ## ArrayTreeWalker